Matt Austin, CIH

 Sally Pawsat, CHSP

 Sally Pawsat has over 25 years of professional environmental, health and safety (EHS) experience in healthcare, semiconductor, petrochemical and consulting.
 Her experience includes project management, emergency management, waste management, OSHA Voluntary Protection Program and pre-certification auditing to ISO14001 and OHSAS18001.
 Areas of expertise include worker injury and illness prevention, environmental, health and safety program development, high reliability, Joint Commission readiness and management system implementation.
-Sally served as the Texas Regional Director of Safety & Emergency Management for Ascension Health.
+Prior to BSI, Sally served as the Texas Regional Director of Safety & Emergency Management for Ascension Health.
 Sally is a certified hospital safety professional (CHSP).

 Jason Powers, M.D.

-Clinical Director, The Right Step
+Chief Medical Officer, The Right Step

 Dr. Powers is the chief medical officer of The Right Step and Promises Austin, both members of the Elements Behavioral Health Family.
 Originally trained and board certified in family medicine, Dr. Powers re-dedicated his career to helping addicts and their families after he personally faced addiction.
 He is now also board certified in addiction medicine and passionately helps addicted individuals and their families embrace the healing path of recovery.
 He does not rigidly fit everyone into one mold, respecting that individual differences matter.
 He combines holistic treatment modalities with traditional therapies when treating his patients.